j-Riv/gatsby-wordpress-starter/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby Wordpress Starter
+  Gatsby WordPress Starter
 </h1>

 Based on [Gatsby's blog starter](https://github.com/gatsbyjs/gatsby-starter-blog).

-Basic Gatsby + Wordpress blog boilerplate.
+Basic Gatsby + WordPress blog boilerplate.
 Ships with the main Gatsby configuration files you might need to get up and running fast.

 ## Dependencies
-You will need to install [WPGraphQL](https://github.com/wp-graphql/wp-graphql) and [WPGatsby](https://github.com/gatsbyjs/wp-gatsby) on your live Wordpress Instance.
+You will need to install [WPGraphQL](https://github.com/wp-graphql/wp-graphql) and [WPGatsby](https://github.com/gatsbyjs/wp-gatsby) on your live WordPress Instance.
 You can find more info [here](https://docs.wpgraphql.com/getting-started/install-and-activate/).

 ## Quick Start
 1. **Clone this repo.**